FeatureCreepEAP/crashdetector/src/main/resources/docs/ingles/minecraft/Git.md

 * CentOS source infrastructure
 * SUSE source infrastructure using a Pagure-inspired or related forge style

 CrashDetector defaults to Pagure because Pagure fits the project’s culture best.
-Red Hat, Fedora, and CentOS people frequently appear at open-source events such as SCaLE, and this project has a natural affinity with that ecosystem.
+Red Hat, Fedora, and CentOS people frequently appear at open-source events such as SCaLE where we woul often talk with them about Fedora and Pagure and Centos and RHEL and other topics, and this project has a natural affinity with that ecosystem.
 If Red Hat, Fedora, CentOS, or a related project provides a suitable forge for CrashDetector or FeatureCreep in the future, migrating there would be welcome.

 ### Pagure.io Status